-The Legend of Heroes: Trails of Cold Steel III launched on the Playstation 4 last October, followed by Steam in March this year, and today marks the date that Nintendo Switch owners also get the opportunity to play this amazing game.
-As I’ve already written a comprehensive review of the game when it launched on the PS4 (HERE), this review will be focused around my experience on the Switch and the extra content included, rather than a fully detailed article as I usually do.
+The Legend of Heroes: Trails of Cold Steel III launched on the PlayStation 4 last October, followed by Steam in March this year, and today marks the date that Nintendo Switch owners also get the opportunity to play this amazing game.
+As I’ve already written a comprehensive review of the game when it launched on the PS4 (HERE), this review will be focused on my experience on the Switch and the extra content included, rather than a fully detailed article as I usually do.
 If you wish to read about the mechanics, gameplay, story, and the various mini-games, please check out my original review which is linked above.

 I’ve spent around 20 hours playing the Nintendo Switch version of the game, compared to over 180 hours on the PS4.
 I’ve not finished the story on the hybrid device but I’ve played enough to get a feel of the various mechanics and see how they compare to the PS4 edition.
 I feel the game doesn’t warrant a full re-review as the game is identical to its PC and PS4 counterpart, albeit with additional content which was once DLC (which I’ll go into later into the review).